Traditional and Modern Anniversary Gifts

 You will eventually want to find cemetery records, obituaries and other information that is not online.
 You can pay a researcher to find it for you, ask for a lookup on a mailing list, or write to the cemetery or newspaper itself.
 Local libraries are often willing to find the information for you for a small fee.

 And no matter how much you learn, there will be those unanswered questions.
 Why did my ancestors emigrate?
-How did that couple meet?
-If only your ancestors had written short memories at anniversaries!
+How did they meet and fall in love?
+If only your ancestors had written short memories on their anniversaries.